 Fuller and earlier supply chain management is key to moving Procurement beyond mere cost reduction and towards greater customer and business engagement.

-It’s vital that Procurement is recognized as creating actual business value.
+It’s vital that Procurement is recognised as creating actual business value.
 Yet getting the Procurement model right is often a story of gradual evolution.

 Procurement in financial services used to be much more about function than business value.
 But for many financial institutions, the Procurement model has evolved to be much more around customer and business engagement than merely cost reduction.

 Supply chain management now comes in earlier and stays longer.
-It is the ‘end-to-end’ model seen in many mature organizations.
+It is the ‘end-to-end’ model seen in many mature organisations.

 In the past Procurement could be criticised for being a brake pedal but now we have to be on the front foot, driving the conversation about how to facilitate innovation and development.

 Procurement is the one department that can look internally at everything, but it’s also a key link to the outside world through management of suppliers.
 By leveraging that position, Procurement can drive earlier engagement with the business and signpost a route towards innovation though, of course, the cost agenda is never far away.

 Procurement is now learning from other industries that the business’s customer is actually the end customer, not the internal client along the way.
 There’s been a quantum leap in levels of insight among Procurement teams – gone are the days when Procurement was full of people unfamiliar with life at the customer coal face.